micmejia/bible-dump/AMPC/Nahum/Nah 1.md

-There is one gone forth out of you [O Nineveh] who plots evil against the Lord, a villainous [^c]counselor [the king of Assyria, who counsels for wickedness and worthlessness].
+There is one gone forth out of you [O Nineveh] who plots evil against the Lord, a villainous counselor [the king of Assyria, who counsels for wickedness and worthlessness].